 In summary, in order to communicate effectively during your negotiations, it is important to ensure that you mind your verbal and non-verbal communication throughout, and that you factor in your appearance, demeanour and the manner in which you speak.
 Be aware of potential cultural differences and know yourself and the other party well.
 If you prepare, stay interest-focused and map out criteria that fulfills a win–win solution, you are sure to achieve a successful outcome.
 Above all, don’t forget to smile from time to time.

-If you need help preparing your presentation or pitch, get in touch.
+If you like support, get in touch.

 *Jordan B. Peterson, Canadian clinical Psychologist and Professor of psychology